 To allow for development of regional businesses that requires easy access to major highways.
-Applicable standards require building and site layout of appropriate character as the gateways to the Town of Old Saybrook.
+Applicable standards require building and site layout appropriate to the gateways to the Town of Old Saybrook.
 These Regulations pay particular attention to ensure that traffic congestion caused by these developments will not degrade or impede access to the Town itself.